 The Jensen lab participates in UC Merced’s highly collaborative Quantitative Systems Biology (QSB) graduate program and is seeking graduate students to join the lab through this program.
 Our lab is part of the Immunology focus group in QSB.
 You will first need to apply to the program and be admitted before you can join the Jensen lab.
 If you are interested in applying to the program and interested in our research, please send your CV, a cover letter with a short statement of your research interests and the names/emails of three references electronically kjensen5[at]ucmerced[dot]edu.
 If you are a current QSB rotation student and interested in rotating in the Jensen lab, please contact Kirk Jensen.

 We are always interested in training highly motivated undergraduate students that are committed to staying at least one year in the lab, and can commit 12 hours of research time per week.
-Currently, the lab IS seeking undergraduate researchers.
+Currently, the lab is not seeking undergraduate researchers.
 Please send your CV, a cover letter with a short statement of your research interests electronically to kjensen5[at]ucmerced[dot]edu.

 If you are currently pursuing a graduate degree abroad and you are interested in performing research in the Jensen lab please note the following: 1) We only consider full time students enrolled in a degree granting program or equivalent that can stay at least 9 months (typically August 15 through the following May 15).
 2) Appointments are made in accordance with APM 430 and applicable university policies.
 3) Funding is not provided, you will need to fund the full cost of your visit to UC Merced.
 4) You will need to provide appropriate work authorization, which will require providing evidence of funding support, English language competency, and health insurance.
 Information regarding these requirements can be found on the UCM International Students & Scholars web site.